packpack/packpack/README.md

    used to bump version in changelog files.
 * `DOCKER_REPO` - a Docker repository to use (default is `packpack/packpack`).
 * `CCACHE*` - Config variables for ccache, such as CCACHE_DISABLE
+* `PRESERVE_ENVVARS` - a comma separated list of environment variables to preserve.

 See the full list of available options and detailed configuration guide in [pack/config.mk](pack/config.mk) configuration file.